The ETF professor: Nasdaq director takes indexing to the classroom

-PISCATAWAY, New Jersey (Reuters) - When Nasdaq OMX Global Indexes director David Krein was a business school student in the late 1990s, the term “exchange-traded fund” was little known to most of Wall Street, let alone a university classroom.
+PISCATAWAY, New Jersey, Nov 26 (Reuters) - When Nasdaq OMX Global Indexes director David Krein was a business school student in the late 1990s, the term “exchange-traded fund” was little known to most of Wall Street, let alone a university classroom.

 Now, Krein, who heads index research at Nasdaq, is teaching what he and his industry colleagues are calling a first-of-its-kind MBA course focused exclusively on indexing and ETFs - securities that often track an index or a basket of shares and can be traded in real time like stocks.